 This course includes intensive study of representative works from various genres and periods, concentrating on works of recognized literary merit.
-The pieces chosen invite and reward rereading and do not, like ephemeral works in such popular genres as detective or romance fiction, yield all (or nearly all) of their pleasures of thought and feeling the first time through.
-Reading will be accompanied by thoughtful discussion and writing about those books in the company of one's fellow students.
-Reading in an AP course is both wide and deep.
-This reading necessarily builds upon and complements the reading done in previous English courses so that by the time students complete their AP course, they will have read works from several genres and periods - from the 16th to the 21st century.
-In the course, they read deliberately and thoroughly, taking time to understand a work's complexity, to absorb its richness of meaning, and to analyze how that meaning is embodied in literary form.
+In the course, students read deliberately and thoroughly, taking time to understand a work's complexity, to absorb its richness of meaning, and to analyze how that meaning is embodied in literary form.
 In addition to considering a work's literary artistry, students reflect on the social and historical values it reflects and embodies.
 Careful attention to both textual detail and historical context provides a foundation for interpretation, whatever critical perspectives are brought to bear on the literary works studied.
-A generic method for the approach to such close reading involves the following elements: the experience of literature (the subjective dimension of reading and responding to literary works, including pre-critical impressions and emotional responses), the interpretation of literature (the analysis of literary works through close reading to arrive at an understanding of their multiple meanings), and the evaluation of literature (an assessment of the quality and artistic achievement of literary works and a consideration of their social and cultural values).

-Student writing to understand a literary work may involve writing response and reaction papers, along with annotation, free writing and keeping some form of a reading journal.
+Student write to understand a literary.
+Work may involve writing response and reaction papers, along with annotation, free writing and keeping some form of a reading journal.
 Writing to explain a literary work involves analysis and interpretation and may include writing brief focused analyses on aspects of language and structure.
 Writing to evaluate a literary work involves making and explaining judgments about its artistry and exploring its underlying social and cultural values through analysis, interpretation and argument.